MasterNodeAI

 news

-Bending Spoons raises $1B in IPO to acquire more software companies.
-Operators using Evernote, Vimeo, WeTransfer, Meetup should assess vendor risk now.
+Bending Spoons raised $1B IPO to acquire more software brands.
+Already owns Evernote, Vimeo, WeTransfer, and Meetup.
+What operators should expect.

 news